-Extending the life of your RV awning:
+Extending the Life of Your RV Awning

 Then, there are patio awnings.
 Patio awnings extend the living area of your outdoor world, similar to the patio on your home.
 The patio awning provides shade and cover when you want to sit and enjoy the great outdoors.
-The awnings on your RV will provide years of reliable, trouble free operation if you do a little preventative maintenance and cleaning.
+The awnings on your RV will provide years of reliable, trouble-free operation if you do a little preventative maintenance and cleaning.

 Acrylic fabric is a woven cloth that lets air circulate through the fabric.
 This air circulation allows the fabric to dry quickly when it gets wet.
-Acrylic fabrics are water repellent, but not water proof.
+Acrylic fabrics are water-repellent but not waterproof.
 If you have ever experienced camping with a tent, you know that you shouldn’t touch the underside of the tent fabric if it is wet.
 Touching the wet fabric allows water to seep through the fabric.
-The same applies to an acrylic awning fabric.
+The same applies to acrylic awning fabric.

-Some awnings have an aluminium or vinyl wrap-around weather guard that protects the awning fabric when it’s in the travel or stowed position.
-(If your RV awning did not come with a wrap-around weather guard, or Aluma-Shield then make sure you protect your awning fabric with Awning Pro-Tech awning cover.
+Some awnings have an aluminum or vinyl wrap-around weather guard that protects the awning fabric when it’s in the travel or stowed position.
+If your RV awning did not come with a wrap-around weather guard or Aluma-Shield, then make sure you protect your awning fabric with an Awning Pro-Tech awning cover.

 Cleaning your Awning

-NOTE: Never use oil based or abrasive cleaners on awning fabrics.
+NOTE: Never use oil-based or abrasive cleaners on awning fabrics.
 Clean and thoroughly rinse both sides of the awning fabric.
 Carefully follow all awning manufacturer directions.

 Inspecting Your Awning

-3. While the awning is out, inspect the awning hardware.
+- While the awning is out, inspect the awning hardware.
 The bottom awning brackets support most of the load from the awning.
 Check the lag screws in the awning brackets to make sure they are snug and secure.
 Inspect the arm pivot holes for any enlarged holes or broken rivets in the handles.

-4. Check for a warped roller tube.
+- Check for a warped roller tube.
 If the roller tube is warped, it will be noticeable when you roll the awning out.

-5. Inspect the awning end caps for secure mounting.
+- Inspect the awning end caps for secure mounting.
 Check for broken rivets.
 Caution: Never attempt to remove the awning end caps.
 Spring tension can result in serious injury.

 Using the Awning